marek-sed/cogni/README.md

 Game is described in ttcg.pdf file.
 File is work in progress and is not yet fully translated to english.

-Flow of the testing session is:
+Flow of the experiment session is:
 - /setup - create a new testing session
 - / - join game, all 3 roles needs to join for game to be ready
 - /game - play the game, use arrows to move the token on grid